 At Theater Wit, Chicago

-Hilarious turn by Mitchell Fain as the Elf is a “can’t miss” holiday treat!
+Hilarious turn by Mitchell Fain continues as the Elf in a “can’t miss” holiday treat!

-It has been a few years since I’ve seen The Santaland Diaries.
-I was particularly impressed as how Mitchell Fain both commands the stage and how he personalizes the story without making drastic changes to David Sedaris’ script.
+For years The Santaland Diaries has been a staple of holidays shows.
+It is due to how Mitchell Fain both commands the stage and how he personalizes the story without making drastic changes to David Sedaris’ script.
 One only has to witness Fain’s opening to see a master comic and a terrific actor doing his craft.
-Fain’s skill at engaging and audience with his crude but very human honesty.
-There may be others who can play “Crumpet, the elf” but no one humanizes the cynical character as does the sharp-tongued Mitchell Fain.
-He is a majot comic talent at the top of his craft.
+Fain’s is skilled at engaging an audience with his crude but very human honesty.
+There may be others who can play “Crumpet the elf,” but no one humanizes the cynical character as does the sharp-tongued Mitchell Fain.
+He is a major comic talent at the top of his craft.

 For more info checkout The Santaland Diaries page at theatreinchicago.com